stackforge/python-libraclient/doc/command.rst

    The node address in ip:port format (can be used multiple times to add multiple nodes).
    Additional node options may be specified after the ip:port portion in a option=value format.

-.. program:: libra_client node-delete
+.. program:: libra node-delete

 node-delete
 ^^^^^^^^^^^

 Delete a node from the load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. option:: --nodeid <nodeid>
+.. option::  <nodeid>

    The ID of the node to be removed

-.. program:: libra_client node-list
+.. program:: libra node-list

 node-list
 ^^^^^^^^^

 List the nodes in a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. program:: libra_client node-modify
+.. program:: libra node-modify

 node-modify
 ^^^^^^^^^^^

 Modify a node's state in a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. option:: --nodeid <nodeid>
+.. option:: <nodeid>

    The ID of the node to be modified